netgroup-polito/frog4/docs/README_INSTALL.md

 ## FROG4 orchestrators
 Now you have installed all the additional modules needed to properly run the FROG4 framework.
 It's time to install the frog4-orchestrator and at least one domain orchestrator.
 For this, please refer to the specific README_INSTALL in each repository.
 Before launching each component follow the next sections to tune-up the whole system.

+#### Users
+Each orchestrator (i.e., FROG orchestrator, SDN domain orchestrator, OpenStack domain orchestrator, universal node)  has its own database that, among other information, contains the users enabled to interact with such an orchestrator (i.e., their username and password).
+Then, while deploying the orchestrators that are part of the FROG architecture, please add the same user(s) in each one of the databases.
+To this purpose, you can follow the instructions provided in each repository.

+### FROG4 web GUI

+It is possibile to add a [GUI](https://github.com/netgroup-polito/fg-gui) on top of the FROG4-orchestrator and of each domain orchestrator (note that you have to use a differert GUI instance for each component).
+The GUI can be used to:
+* draw a service graph (on load it from an external file) and deploy it through the interaction with the underlying orchestrator
+* view and modify service graphs already deployed, through teh interaction with the underlying orchestrator
+* upload NF images and templates in the Datastore.

+To install one (or more) FROG web GUI, follow the instructions provided in the [FROG4 web GUI repository](https://github.com/netgroup-polito/fg-gui/blob/master/README_INSTALL.md).

+Important considerations:
+* when setting the configuration file, these lines https://github.com/netgroup-polito/fg-gui/blob/master/config/default-config.ini#L22-L23 and https://github.com/netgroup-polito/fg-gui/blob/master/config/default-config.ini#L28-L29 must be set to point either to the Datastore previously installed, or to a new Datastore;

 ### FROG4-orchestrator

 Follow the instructions provided in the file [README_INSTALL](https://github.com/netgroup-polito/frog4-orchestrator/blob/master/README_INSTALL.md).